Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/useless.md

 picoplayer@challenge:~$
 ```

-The script should be located in our home directory so lets look for it
+The script should be located in our home directory so let's look for it
 ```
 picoplayer@challenge:~$ ls -la
 total 16